John Stith Pemberton

-John Stith Pemberton (July 8, 1831 – August 16, 1888) was an American pharmacist and Confederate States Army officer who is best known as the inventor of Coca-Cola.
-On May 8, 1886, he developed an early version of a beverage that would later become Coca-Cola, but sold the rights to the drink shortly before his death in 1888.
+John Stith Pemberton (July 8, 1831 – August 16, 1888) was an American pharmacist, chemist, and Confederate States Army officer who is best known as the inventor of Coca-Cola.
+On May 8, 1886, he developed an early version of a beverage that would later become Coca-Cola, but sold the rights to Asa Griggs Candler for roughly $2300 shortly before his death in 1888.

 Pemberton suffered from a sabre wound sustained in April 1865, during the Battle of Columbus.
 His efforts to control his chronic pain led to morphine addiction.
 In an attempt to curb his addiction he began to experiment with various painkillers and toxins.
 The development of an earlier beverage blending alcohol and cocaine led to the recipe that later was adapted to make Coca-Cola.

 Background

 Pemberton was born on July 8, 1831, in Knoxville, Georgia, and spent most of his childhood in Rome, Georgia.
 His parents were James C. Pemberton and Martha L. Gant.

 Pemberton entered the Reform Medical College of Georgia in Macon, Georgia, and in 1850, at the age of nineteen, he earned his medical degree.
 His main talent was chemistry.
 After initially practicing some medicine and surgery, Pemberton opened a drug store in Columbus.

 During the American Civil War, Pemberton served in the Third Cavalry Battalion of the Georgia State Guard, which was at that time a component of the Confederate Army.
 He achieved the rank of lieutenant colonel.